dschonholtz/NuxtPersonalWebsite/content/articles/GoalOfBlog.md

   alt: Doug's Pic
 ---

-# Why make a blog? change
+# Why make a blog?

 This blog is about the path of a complete novice attempting to become excellent at a small subset of things.
 The goal is to then publish that journey to get feedback, to see the error of my ways, and to help others along similar journeys.